eliastor/gitlock/README.md

 ## Usage

-Copy gitlock to your repository with configured origin repo.
+Copy gitlock to your $PATH (for example to /usr/local/bin/git-lock) and run it as git subcommand.

 You should be able to push tags to the origin.